26 Spooky, Silly, and Fun Halloween-Themed Date Ideas

 3. Host a costume party together.

-Once you both get your costumes on point, it’s time to throw a festive gathering on the sched.
-You’ll have a blast seeing everyone’s clever costumes.
+Once you both get your costumes on point, it’s time to throw a party on the calendar.
+You’ll have a blast seeing everyone’s clever costumes, even as adults.

 4. Make caramel apples together.

 These iconic treats are a hallmark of fall, and especially Halloween.
-Have fun getting sticky when you come together in the kitchen to make this yummy treat.
+Have fun getting sticky when you come together in the kitchen to make some classic caramel apples.

 5. Try out a corn maze.